Chess Oscar

-64 ceased publication in 2014, and the awards have not been made since.
+The Oscar for the best woman chess player of the year was established in 1982.

 Statuette

 The statuette's final form, a man in a boat, was carved by the sculptor Alexander Smirnov.
 It represented a figure known as "The Fascinated Wanderer", which refers to a short story written in 1873 by 19th-century Russian author Nikolai Leskov.
 In this story, the title character, Ivan Flyagin, is a horse trainer and a brute of a man.
 From his birth his mother has promised that Ivan's life would be devoted to the church.
 Ivan spends many years avoiding this fate, but eventually gives in and becomes a monk, not for spiritual reasons, but due to a poverty of opportunity.

 The Chess Oscar statuette originally took the form of "The Lady of the Umbrella", a figure based on a statue in Parc de la Ciutadella in Barcelona, Spain.